MicrosoftDocs/mixed-reality/mixed-reality-docs/install-the-tools.md

 :::row-end:::

 ### Other tools
-* <a href="https://github.com/Microsoft/MixedRealityToolkit" target="_blank">Mixed Reality Toolkit</a> - a collection of shared scripts and components.
 * <a href="https://github.com/Microsoft/MixedRealityCompanionKit" target="_blank">Mixed Reality Companion Kit</a> - code bits and components that might not run directly on HoloLens or immersive (VR) headsets, but instead pair with them to build experiences targeting Windows Mixed Reality.
+* <a href="https://github.com/Microsoft/MixedRealityToolkit" target="_blank">Mixed Reality Toolkit - Common</a> - a collection of shared scripts and components.

 ## Setting up your PC for mixed reality development